-Canadians quit being so boring with TFSAs!
+Canadians quit being so boring with the Tax Free Savings Account (TFSA)!
 A few weeks back, I read somewhere that half of eligible Canadians haven’t bothered to open a tax-free savings account (TFSA) and of those who have, 75% of their money is parked in a savings account earning a measly 1%…Yikes!
 In my opinion, this is the wrong approach to saving and investing in a TFSA because it ignores some of the most compelling and attractive features that this account has to offer.

-The TFSA has been around since 2009 and allows people 18 years and older to save money on a tax-free basis throughout their lives.
+The tax free savings account has been around since 2009 and allows people 18 years and older to save money on a tax-free basis throughout their lives.
 By far, the biggest issue that many people seem to have with their TFSAs, is that they find the rules governing contributions and withdrawals to be confusing.
 So let’s take a look at those rules to clear up some of the confusion.

 It is important to mention at the outset that TFSA contributions are not tax-deductible as is the case with RRSP contributions.
 With a TFSA, a person accumulates contribution room annually and, most importantly, unlike an RRSP it is not based on his/her income.
 What’s more is that the government has stated that the contribution room will be indexed to inflation.